Bamboo and plant-based products

 Disposal options

-- Avoid disposable products if possible
+- Avoid disposable products where possible

 Why?